AuDigitalHealth/lingo/docs/design/integration-points.md

 ### Name Generator

-The name generator is quite simple, we send a request with what is in NameGeneratorSpec.java, and get returned a string with a generated name.
+The name generator is quite simple.
+Snomio sends a request containing an OWL axiom with SNOMED Identifiers replaced with names of the concepts.
+The name generator responds with a suggested preferred term and fully specified name for the concept.

 ```mermaid
 graph LR